Things To Do in Canggu

 Canggu versus Seminyak

 Good to know is that Canggu does not have beautiful beaches like Seminyak so if you’re planning to spend your holiday in one spot, Seminyak might be a better option for you.

 1. Relax at a beach bar or pool bar

-Spend your afternoon at one of the hip pool – or beach bars in Canggu.
-All beautifully decorated bars Canggu’s best bars are a great place to hang with friends, enjoy music, drinks and a chilled afternoon with friends.
+Spend your afternoon at one of the trendy pool – or beach bars in Canggu.
+All of these are beautifully decorated bars and a great place to hang with friends, enjoy the music, and get some drinks.

 - The Lawn

 - La Brisa

 2. La Laguna Gypsy Market

 Once or twice the Gypsy Market at La Laguna is held.
 Over 150 stalls selling organic and ecological products, live music played by bands, and all at one fantastic decorated location.